dustin10/VichUploaderBundle/docs/namers.md

             upload_destination: product_image
             directory_namer:
                 service: Vich\UploaderBundle\Naming\SubdirDirectoryNamer
-                options: {chars_per_dir: 1, dirs: 2} # will create directory "a/b" for "abcdef.jpg"
+                options: { chars_per_dir: 1, dirs: 2 } # will create directory "a/b" for "abcdef.jpg"
 ```

 **PropertyDirectoryNamer** will use a property or a method to name the directory.

 To use it, you just have to specify the service for the `directory_namer`
 configuration option of your mapping, and **must** set a property,